This article contains affiliate links, and we get referral commission at no additional cost to you.

 Native Affiliate Program Con’s:

-• No dedicated support.
-I’ve had issues with late payouts and issues with the commission structure, and emailed AliExpress Affiliate support team multiple times, but received no reply.
+- No dedicated support.
+I’ve had issues with late payouts and issues with the commission structure (wrong % amounts on categories).
+I have emailed AliExpress Affiliate support team multiple times, but never received any reply.
+I can’t emphasize, how annoying and demoralizing it is.
+Admitad and EPN have dedicated account support.

-• No payout on Hot Products – these are the best-selling items.
+- No payout on Hot Products – these are the best-selling items.
 People buy a lot of them so they add up, but the official rate on them is 0%.
-Admitad offers up to 69% on them, and EPN offers up to 70%.
+Admitad offers up to 69% on them, and EPN offers up to 70% (note “up to” – realistically, it’s ~3-9% on most products).

-• Sales records are only kept for 6 months.
+- Sales records are only kept for 6 months.
 If you don’t download them, they are lost forever.
+Not a huge issue, but pretty annoying.

-• Limited payment options.
+- Limited payment options.
 Native program can only pay via bank transfers (they take $15 to complete the transfer, in addition to the fee that your bank may collect).
+Admitad and EPN have bank transfer, PayPal, WebMoney, crypto and bank card transfers.

 I have a EPN account as well, that I use whenever Admitad extension is not working (1% of cases) and for their cashback service.